Columbia-ICSL/SoundTrackDB/README.md

 If you use this dataset in your research, please cite the following paper:

-> Jingping Nie, Runxi Wan, and Xiaofan (Fred) Jiang.
+> Jingping Nie, Yuang Fan, Ziyi Xuan, Minghui Zhao, Runxi Wan, Matthias Preindl, and Xiaofan Jiang.
-> **"Non-Contact Audio-Based Running Metrics Detection Using Mobile Devices."**
+> **"SoundTrack: A Contactless Mobile Solution for Real-time Running Metric Estimation for Treadmill Running in the Wild."**
-> *Proceedings of the 5th ACM International Workshop on Intelligent Acoustic Systems and Applications (IASA’24),* 2024.
+> *Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT),*
+> Vol. 9, No. 2, Article 42, June 2025, 30 pages.
 > DOI: [https://doi.org/10.1145/3729486](https://doi.org/10.1145/3729486)

 ---